A Model-Consistent Data-Driven Computational Strategy for PDE Joint Inversion Problems: Introduction

 \section{Introduction}

-Let $X$ and $Y$ be two spaces of functions, and $\cA_h: X\times X\mapsto Y$ an operator between them, depending on the parameter $h\in H$.
+Let $X$ and $Y$ be two spaces of functions and $\cA_h: X\times X\mapsto Y$ an operator between them, depending on the parameter $h\in H$ ($H$ being some given space of parameters).
 We consider the following abstract inverse problem of reconstructing $f\in X$ and $g\in X$ from measured data encoded in $u_h\in Y$:

-We will make the forward operator $\cA$ more explicit when discussing concrete inverse problems.
+We will make the forward operator $\cA_h$ more explicit when discussing concrete inverse problems.
 For the moment, we assume that the operators $\cA_h(f, \cdot)$ and $\cA_h(\cdot, g)$ are both uniquely invertible at given $f$ and $g$ in $X$.

-This types of inverse problem appears in many applications where $f$ and $g$ are physical quantities that we are interested in imaging from measured data $u_h$.
-For instances, in diffuse optical tomography~\cite{Arridge-IP99}, $f$ and $g$ could be respectively the optical absorption and scattering coefficients of the underlying medium to be probed.
+This type of inverse problem appears in many applications where $f$ and $g$ are physical quantities we are interested in imaging from measured data $u_h$.
+For instance, in diffuse optical tomography~\cite{Arridge-IP99}, $f$ and $g$ could be, respectively, the optical absorption and scattering coefficients of the underlying medium to be probed.
 In photoacoustic imaging~\cite{MaAn-IP17,DiReVa-IP15,StUh-IPI13,KiSc-SIAM13,BaRe-IP11,ReGaZh-SIAM13}, $f$ and $g$ could be respectively the ultrasound speed and the optical absorption coefficient of the medium.
-In geophysical applications such as seismic imaging~\cite{CrStGh-IP18,GaMe-JGR04,HaOl-IP97}, $f$ and $g$ could be respectively the velocity field and the density field of the Earth.
-We refer interested readers to ~\cite{BeJeYa-AA08,CaDu-SIAM80,LoRu-IP93,RoCr-IP12,HaChCh-RS86,ReDeBaMiCoWaNu-IEEE12} and references therein for more examples of such multiple-coefficient inverse problems.
+In geophysical applications such as seismic imaging~\cite{CrStGh-IP18,GaMe-JGR04,HaOl-IP97}, $f$ and $g$ could be, respectively, the bulk modulus and the density field of the Earth.
+We refer interested readers to ~\cite{ArLeSeKoVa-IEEE21,BeJeYa-AA08,CaDu-SIAM80,CaPeGaSc-GJI22,LoRu-IP93,RoCr-IP12,HaChCh-RS86,ReDeBaMiCoWaNu-IEEE12,Zhdanov-Book23} and references therein for more examples of such multiple-coefficient inverse problems.
 In Section~\ref{SEC:Examples}, we will present two concrete examples of such inverse problems.

-In many applications, we face the issue that when $f$ and $g$ are treated as independent variables, the data available in $\{u_h\}_{h\in\cH}$ are not sufficient to reconstruct $f$ and $g$ simultaneously.
-This is the situation in diffuse optical tomography where boundary current data are not enough to uniquely determine both the absorption and the scattering coefficients of the underlying medium~\cite{Arridge-IP99}.
-Even when the available data are sufficient to uniquely determine the two coefficients, the inversion process could be unstable.
-One therefore has to introduce additional information in order to improve such joint inversions.
+In many applications, we face the issue that when $f$ and $g$ are treated as independent variables, the data available in $\{u_h\}_{h\in H}$ are not sufficient to reconstruct $f$ and $g$ simultaneously.
+This is the situation in diffuse optical tomography where boundary current data are not enough to uniquely determine both the absorption and scattering coefficients of the underlying medium~\cite{Arridge-IP99}.
+The inversion process could be unstable even when the available data are sufficient to uniquely determine the two coefficients.
+Therefore, one must introduce additional information to improve joint inversions.